-5.4 The Event will take place in Macau from 18 - 22 November 2015.
+5.4 The Event will take place at Macau from 15-19 November 2017.

-The Macau Grand Prix Committee reserves the right to postpone, abandon or cancel the Event or part thereof.
-In the event of abandonment, cancellation or of postponement for more than 48 hours, the Entrant/Competitor will have no right of claim against the Promoters or Macau Grand Prix Committee in respect of any prize moneys or loss of expenses that he may have incurred or may incur as a result.
+The Macau Grand Prix Organizing Committee reserves the right to postpone, abandon or cancel the Event or part thereof.
+In the event of abandonment, cancellation or of postponement for more than 48 hours, the Entrant/Competitor will have no right of claim against the Promoters or Macau Grand Prix Organizing Committee or the Sports Bureau of Macao SAR Government in respect of any prize moneys or loss of expenses that he may have incurred or may incur as a result.

-6) FIA FORMULA 3 INTERCONTINENTAL CUP FOR DRIVERS
+6) FIA FORMULA 3 WORLD CUP FOR DRIVERS

-6.1 The award for the FIA Formula 3 Intercontinental Cup will be presented to the driver who completes Race 2 in the shortest time having completed the maximum possible number of laps in that race.
-In the event that Race 2 is unable to take place, the award will be presented to the winner of Race 1 on 21st November 2015.
+6.1 The award for the FIA Formula 3 World Cup will be presented to the driver who completes Race 2 in the shortest time having completed the maximum possible number of laps in that race.
+In the event that Race 2 is unable to take place, the award will be presented to the winner of Race 1 on 18th November 2017.

-7) FIA FORMULA 3 INTERCONTINENTAL TROPHY FOR ENGINE MANUFACTURERS
+7) FIA FORMULA 3 WORLD TROPHY FOR ENGINE MANUFACTURERS

-7.1 The award for the FIA Formula 3 Intercontinental Trophy for Engine Manufacturers will be awarded to the manufacturer supplying the engine to the winner of the FIA Formula 3 Intercontinental Cup for Drivers.
+7.1 The award for the FIA Formula 3 World Trophy for Engine Manufacturers will be awarded to the manufacturer supplying the engine to the winner of the FIA Formula 3 World Cup for Drivers.
+In the event that Race 2 is unable to take place, the award will be presented to the manufacturer supplying the engine to the winner of Race 1 on 18th November 2017.